e2equiel/sentinel-crt/README.md

 ### 3. Follow Installation Steps

-Follow steps 1-4 from the main **Installation** section above to clone the repository, install Python packages, configure the app, and download the font.
+Follow steps 1-4 from the main **Installation** section above to clone the repository, install Python packages, configure the app, and confirm that the bundled font is present in `sentinel/assets/fonts/`.

 ### 4. Run the Application